jornane/ncc/README.md

 guarantees that it won't feed your cat to gremlins, it probably will.

-ncc has been tested to compile and work on recent versions of FreeBSD, OpenBSD, NetBSD, OpenBSD and CentOS.
+ncc has been tested to compile and work on recent versions of FreeBSD, NetBSD, OpenBSD and CentOS.
 It will probably also work on other OSes, YMMV.
 It will only work as a TCP client, no UDP, no server mode and no fancy features such as source address selection.

 This version uses [select(2)](https://www.freebsd.org/cgi/man.cgi?query=select&sektion=2) to do its job, I intend to also try other mechanisms.

 ## Compilation